Dominik Kohr: International career

 After representing Germany U18 side, Kohr was called up by Germany U19 for the first time and made his Germany U21 debut on 14 August 2012, starting the whole game, in a 1–0 win over Scotland U19.
 Kohr then scored his first Germany U19 goal, as well as, setting up one of the goals, in a 5–0 win over Macedonia U19 on 11 October 2012.
 For the next two years, Kohr finished third place in both U18 and U19 awards for Fritz Walter Medaille.
 Kohr went on to make 12 appearances for the U19 side, where he mostly played in the right–back position.

 Later in October 2013, Kohr was called up by Germany U20 for the first time.
 He made his Germany U20 debut on 12 October 2013, starting the whole game, in a 4–0 win over Netherlands U20.
 After making 5 more appearances for the U20 side, Kohr appeared 2 times in October 2014, adding his tally appearance to 7.

 In August 2016, Kohr was called up by Germany U21 for the first time.
 This came after when he didn't make it to the squad for the Olympics.
 He made his Germany U21 debut on 2 September 2016, where he played 45 minutes, in a 3–0 win over Slovakia U21.
 After eight months away, Kohr was called up to the Germany U21 squad for the UEFA European Under-21 Championship and played two times (both as a substitute), as Germany U21 went on to win the tournament.

 Career statistics

 Personal life

 Kohr was born in Trier, Germany, the son of ex-footballer Harald Kohr.
-He has a sister, Karoline, who is also a footballer.
+He has a sister, Karoline Kohr, who is also a footballer.

 As a young boy, Kohr wanted to be a footballer and moved to Leverkusen after joining the club when he was 14.
 According to Kohr, he said it was difficult for his mother, quoting: "But it was important to my parents that I do not come to a boarding school but live with a family."
 Because of this, he decided to do an apprenticeship as a sports and fitness trainer there, which "lasts three years, because of his high school diploma he wants to shorten to two and a half years."